-Although the Canon 5DS R does almost everything you could ask for out of the box, there are a few accessories you should consider grabbing to extend the life or functionality of your camera.
+The Canon 5DS R is an old camera that does almost everything you could ask for out of the box.
+However, you should still consider getting some accessories that can extend the life or functionality of your camera.

 Screen Protectors, Memory Cards & Batteries